 PSCs can only bolster reunification outcomes if the vital work of parent engagement and support is conducted early, often, and before and after each PSC occurs.
-Further, to achieve timely permanency it is critical that DHS move with a sense of urgency to advance to less restrictive Family Time as parents progress in addressing safety concerns and to place a child in trial reunification with their family once the department determines a child is safe to return home.
-During the last period in April 2022, DHS reported that it shared with the field the first of ongoing, monthly data reports identifying children who have received a "safe" PSC finding but had not yet entered trial reunification.
-DHS reported that this data was shared with the field, along with guidance and expectations that casework staff must proceed with urgency toward reunification after a safe finding.
+Further, to achieve timely permanency it is critical that DHS move with a sense of urgency to advance to less restrictive Family Time as parents progress in addressing safety concerns.
+It is equally important that DHS place a child in trial reunification with their family once the department determines a child is safe to return home.
+In April 2022, DHS also began to share with the field monthly data reports identifying children who have received a "safe" PSC finding but had not yet entered trial reunification.
+DHS reported that the field staff also received guidance, including the expectation that case work staff must proceed with urgency toward reunification after a safe finding.

-Further, during this report period in November 2022, DHS announced a new PSC accountability process.
-Included in DHS' email distributing the November 2022 monthly PSC report, DHS charged district directors across the state, along with the department's PSC team, to review each month, beginning in January 2023, all cases in their district that have received a safe finding until the child(ren) in each case enter TR.
-District directors are required to document in KIDS their monthly reviews of these cases and report to the Assistant Child Welfare Director for Field Operations any barriers to beginning TR.
+In November 2022, DHS announced a new PSC accountability process.
+Included in DHS' email distributing the November 2022 monthly PSC report, DHS charged district directors across the state, along with the department's PSC team, to review each month, beginning in January 2023, all cases in their district that have received a safe finding until the child(ren) in each case enter trial reunification.
+District directors are required to document in KIDS their monthly reviews of these cases and report to the Assist ant Child Welfare Director for Field Operations any barriers to beginning trial reunification.

-It is important to note that it is not uncommon for DHS to identify a case or parents as safe during a PSC but with the contingency that certain action items must be addressed before trial reunification can begin.
+It is not uncommon for DHS to identify a family as safe during a PSC but with the contingency that certain action items must be addressed before trial reunification can begin.
 For example, a parent may be deemed safe but waiting to secure housing as they exit a sober living program where children are not allowed to live full-time.
-Also, parents may be deemed safe for TR but have an adult family member who recently moved into their home and DHS must first complete a background check on the family member to clear them as safe as well.
-As such, DHS is also using the monthly reviews of cases with a safe finding to ensure caseworkers and families are supported to timely address any pending actions required for TR to begin.
+Also, parents may be deemed safe for trial reunification but have an adult family member who recently moved into their home and DHS must first complete a background check on the family member to clear them as safe as well.
+As such, DHS is also using the monthly reviews of cases with a safe finding to ensure caseworkers and families are supported to timely address any barriers for trial reunification to begin.